 What’s the difference between open concept and traditional floor plans?

-The open concept floor plan differs from traditional layouts by eliminating walls and barriers, so the home has an open, airy feel.
-Traditional floor plans, on the other hand, have clearly defined rooms that are separated by walls and doors.
+The open concept floor plan differs from traditional layouts by eliminating walls and barriers, giving the home an open, airy feel.
+Traditional floor plans, on the other hand, have clearly defined rooms separated by walls and doors.

-Although open concepts have been the contemporary choice over the last decade, many experts agree that traditional floor plans are gaining popularity as people are spending more time at home.
-To choose the best layout for your home, it’s important to consider both options, and choose the one that will complement your lifestyle.
+Although open concepts have been the contemporary choice over the last decade, many experts agree that traditional floor plans are gaining popularity as people spend more time at home.
+To choose the best layout for your home, it’s important to consider both options and choose the one that will complement your lifestyle.

 Open Concept Floor Plans

 Open concept floor plans are all the rage, and it’s easy to see why.
 This spacious design makes small homes look bigger, and without walls, you’ve got plenty of options to create different spaces by arranging furniture just the way you like it.
 Without many barriers, sunlight can easily flow through your home, making it bright and airy.
 This floor plan design is also a great choice for people with large families or those who like to entertain.
 Instead of being stuck in the kitchen, you can chat with friends or loved ones in the living room while prepping dinner and drinks.

 There are a few drawbacks to an open concept design, and it’s not the best choice for every home.
 An open concept makes privacy harder to find since there aren’t a lot of walls, and you’ll have to find the right decor that achieves a cohesive look throughout the home.
 Additionally, without barriers, an open concept floor plan allows sounds and smells to travel more easily throughout the home, and they’re often less efficient to heat in the winter.